Oregon State Bar: Supreme Court restriction on "non-germane" activities

-OSBA is an "integrated" or "unified" bar, meaning that all lawyers in the state are required to belong to the association.
+OSB is an "integrated" or "unified" bar, meaning that all lawyers in the state are required to belong to the association.
 As of 2020, thirty-one states and the District of Columbia have unified bars.

 In 1990, in the case of Keller v.
 State Bar of California, the Supreme Court held that a state could require lawyers to belong to an integrated bar association, but prohibited integrated bars from funding with mandatory dues "activities having political or ideological coloration which are not reasonably related to the advancement of [its regulatory] goals."

 Lawyers have sued a number of unified bars alleging that under the 2018 Supreme Court decision in Janus v.
 AFSCME, it is unconstitutional to require an attorney join a bar association to practice law.

-OSBA publication of political material
+OSB publication of political material

-OSBA publishes a monthly magazine called the Oregon State Bar Bulletin which is printed using funds from membership dues and which is sent to all members of the Oregon State Bar.
+OSB publishes a monthly magazine called the Oregon State Bar Bulletin which is printed using funds from membership dues and which is sent to all members of the Oregon State Bar.

-In April 2018 two editorials allegedly of a political nature were published in the bar bulletin.
-One, entitled "Statement on White Nationalism and Normalization of Violence", was signed by six officers of the bar association.
+In April 2018 two statements allegedly of a political nature were published in the bar bulletin.
+One, entitled "Statement on White Nationalism and Normalization of Violence", was signed by six officers of the Bar.
 The second was a joint supporting statement of seven Oregon affinity bar associations which specifically and repeated criticized President Donald J. Trump by name for having "catered to this white nationalist movement, allowing it to make up the base of his support and providing it a false sense of legitimacy."

-The editorials were published on facing pages.
-A green margin band enclosed both editorials within a single print area, making the two editorials appear to be joined.
-According to one report, it was the second editorial that "really set off" conservative critics.
+The statements were published on facing pages.
+A green margin band enclosed both statements within a single print area, making the two statements appear to be joined.
+According to one report, it was the second statement that "really set off" conservative critics.

-At the meeting of the Oregon State Bar Association's Board of Governors on April 20, 2018, the bar's chief executive officer noted that the Board of Governors "did not formally adopt the statement by the specialty bar groups" but that "publishing the two statements together was 'ill-advised and confusing.'”
+At the meeting of the Oregon State Bar's Board of Governors on April 20, 2018, the Bar's chief executive officer noted that the Board of Governors "did not formally adopt the statement by the specialty bar groups" but that "publishing the two statements together was 'ill-advised and confusing.'”